tanaypratap/react-redux-express-starter/README.md

 * Rip off all console.log when preparing the file for production.
 * Prepare Express bindings
 * Update demo app to get async calls addressed by Redux as well
-* Redux with React Router support and demo app update
+* React App structure and file separation as the demo app grows
 * Basic boilerplate stuff for full stack app structure
+* Serving file from Express, after Express is running.